 Champions Grants are distributed to K-12 public schools in designated districts in El Cajon and San Diego, California; Mecklenburg and Cabarrus Counties in North Carolina; and Muskogee and Tulsa, Oklahoma.

-- The 2021 Champions Grant application deadlines, details and eligibility information will be available no later than December 31, 2020.
+- The 2021 Champions Grant application deadlines, details and eligibility information will be available no later than March 31, 2021.

 Any K-12 public school in the districts listed below are eligible to apply.
 Please note that schools must be in operation and serving students for at least 2 years.
 Parent organizations, Pre Schools, Private Schools, Parochial Schools, and Non-profit organizations are not eligible to apply and should not create an account in the system (accounts created by anyone other than a school staff member will be deleted).
-Schools with an active Champions Grant (received in 2019 or have not completed a Final Report) are not eligible to apply for the current grant cycle.
+Schools with an active Champions Grant (received in 2020 or have not completed a Final Report) are not eligible to apply for the current grant cycle.
 Please contact the office that oversees grants in your district for additional, district-specific guidelines, restrictions, etc.